digital-sound-antiques/mgsc/mgs-format.md

 ## Track 1-17 Commands

 ```
-0n nn    : [Not verified] Note before MGSDRV 3.00; similar to 2n?
+0n nn    : Similar to 2n, not appeared in MGS binary version >= 304

-1n nn    : [Not verified] Note before MGSDRV 3.00; similar to 3n?
+1n nn    : Similar to 3n, not appeared in MGS binary version >= 304.

 2n nn    : Note with length command. n=0H..BH corresponds to note C to B.
          : nn=length of note.
+The quarter note length is 48.

 3n       : Note command. n=0H..BH corresponds to note C to B.